jim245/cs386team1/Deliverables/UpdatedInception.md

 #### Representative quotes
 - "I think I would play the game if the levels were challenging and there was a satisfying 100%"
-- "I'm not paying for the battlepass."
+- "I'm not paying for the battle pass."

 #### Hypotheses that were validated
 - Hidden levels add replayability